Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Kent State vs. Buffalo College Football Odds, Plays and Insights

-The Kent State Golden Flashes (2-3, 0-0 MAC) are favored by 6 points when they host the Buffalo Bulls (2-3, 0-0 MAC) in MAC action on Saturday, October 9, 2021 at Dix Stadium.
-The contest's over/under is set at 65.
+MAC rivals meet when the Kent State Golden Flashes (2-3, 0-0 MAC) host the Buffalo Bulls (2-3, 0-0 MAC) on Saturday, October 9, 2021 at Dix Stadium.
+Kent State is favored by 6.5 points.
+The game has a point total set at 65.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.